-After spending three months in Sri Lanka we had already fallen in love with the incredible island.
-We thought we might have experienced everything that was on offer but then we ventured north and realised our journey had just begun; we were heading for Jaffna!
-Two days turned into four, and four quickly turned into eight.
-The North captured our hearts and we were so glad we stepped further into culture and discovered Jaffna, Northern Sri Lanka.
+After spending three months in Sri Lanka we had truly fallen in love with the incredible island.
+Thinking we had experienced all that was on offer we ventured north and realised our journey had just begun; we were heading for Jaffna!
+Two days turned into four, and four quickly turned into eight – we stepped further into culture and discovered Jaffna, Sri Lanka.

-After three days of tea with locals, temples, curries and lonely donkeys we had truly walked all of Mannar.
-We headed to the bus station and took a rickety minibus 4 hours north along the Palk Bay.
-The journey made us feel further away than ever before and we bumped along the dusty road for hours with a handful of inquisitive locals.
-On our left hand side an eerily flat sea looking across to India and on our right baron nothingness.
-With no buildings or changes of scenery and nearly perfectly flat ground it was a very hypnotic experience that felt like driving in the clouds.
+To reach Jaffna we were travelling from Mannar on a rickety minibus 4 hours north along the Palk Bay.
+The journey made you feel further away than ever before and we bumped along the dusty road for hours with a handful of inquisitive locals.
+On the left hand side an eerily flat sea looking across to India and on the right baron nothingness.
+No buildings or changes of scenery and nearly perfectly flat ground made it a very hypnotic experience that felt like driving in the clouds.

-With our dreamy drive completed we stepped of the bus and could immediately tell this was nothing like the rest of the island.
-The Indian influence was strong, it was hot, it was loud, it was busy and all of our senses were pulsating!
-Buses beeping us out of the way, Tamil music blasting from market sellers, a cow sleeping in the middle of the road, bicycles ringing and a young boy selling rambutan.
+Buses beeping you out of the way, Tamil music blasting from market sellers, a cow sleeping in the middle of the road, bicycles ringing and a young boy selling rambutan.
 We bought some rambutan, pulled out a map and tried to work out where we were going.

 After an hours walk all the guesthouses we discovered ‘charged by the hour’, so, we walked a few kilometres out of the hustle and bustle of the centre.
 Soon enough we found a BIG double room with a four-poster bed for 1000rs.
 Perfect.
-As we had arrived late we went to bed with some fruit, a big bag of nuts and a map to plan the next few days.
+Arriving late we went to bed with some fruit, a big bag of nuts and a map to plan the next few days.

-Looking at our map the next morning we had dozens of different places we wanted to visit.
-They were all over the city so we decided to rent some bicycles and spend the day peddling around.
-It was a great decision but as soon as we left we realised that following the map wouldn’t really work.
-On every corner and down every street something caught our eye.
-We decided to do what we do best – wander!
+Looking at the map the next morning there were dozens of different places we wanted to visit.
+They were all over the city so the most sensible idea was to rent bicycles and spend the day peddling from one to the other.
+It was a great decision though we quickly realised that following a map may not be possible.
+On every corner and down every street something caught your eye.
+A map wasn’t going to work, with so much going on the only way was to wander.
 Who wants to spend the day rushing from A to B and forgetting about the bits in the middle, ey?
-We spent the day guided by the smell of aromatic curries, the sound of temples and the lure of dusty Tamil shops.
+The day was spent guided by the smell of aromatic curries, the sound of temples and the lure of dusty Tamil shops.

-Returning feeling energised from our first day exploring we realised we had barely made a dent after 12 hours wandering.
+Returning feeling energised from our first day exploring we had only touched the surface of the city.
 There was so much more to see and we knew this was going to take more time.
 A two day stay turned into a four day stay.
 Then five.
-It ended up being an eight day adventure that really was the icing on an already delicious vegan cake.
+It ended up being an eight night adventure that only our expiring visa was able to end.

-In the afternoon we refreshed with some coconuts and dosas.
-Later we cycled to the incredible Nallur Kandaswamy temple during the evening puja which was a truly humbling experience.
-The locals welcomed us and explained their practices and ceremonies.
-It was an amazing insight into Hindu faith and culture in Sri Lanka.
-To finish our day we spent hours talking to a local yoga instructor in a vegetarian restaurant outside and saw some beautiful churches on the way back home.
+In the afternoon we refreshed with some coconuts and dosas and cycled to the incredible Nallur Kandaswamy temple.
+Just by chance we got there during the evening puja and the locals welcomed us and explained their practices.
+It was an amazing insight into Hindu faith and culture in Sri Lanka and a really humbling experience.
+Inside we got talking to a local yoga instructor and joined him for some grub in the vegetarian restaurant outside.

-Over the next few days we ate an abundance of curries, sundries and local foods I never found out the name of.
-Along the way watching some unbelievable sunsets and discovering another one of Sri Lanka’s fascinating forts with it’s inhabitants!
+Over the next few days an abundance of curries, sundries and local foods were eaten, including a huge amount we never found out the name of.
+We witnessed some of the most spectacular sunset we’d ever seen and discovered Jaffna fort along with all it’s inhabitants.

-Ditching the bikes we jumped on a bus to see the miniature dagobas in Kantharodai.
+Some locals we got talking to suggested a cool place outside of town so we ditched the bikes we jumped on a bus.
+Kantharodai was less than an hour from Jaffna city and home to the some fascinating miniature dagobas.
 These ancient monuments are said to contain the remains of old Buddhist monks and were made over 2000 years old.
-Like most of the other places we saw in Jaffna we had the place to ourselves (besides a few goats).
+Like most of the other places we saw in and around Jaffna we had the place to ourselves (besides a few goats).

-We heard about some hot springs 25km north of Jaffna so we jumped on a bus and made some more friends.
-Getting off at the wrong stop we walked down the dirt track towards the hot springs for what seemed like an age.
+Another recommendation from the locals were some hot springs 25 km north of Jaffna.
+Jumping on another bus and getting off at the wrong stop we walked down a lonely dirt track for what seemed like an age.
 It was baking hot and we’d walked for a long time before we saw any other signs of life.
-A elderly Tamil man slowed down as he approached on an old scooter, he asked if we were going to the Keerimalai hot springs and signalled for us to get on the back.
+A elderly Tamil man slowed down as he approached on an old scooter, asked if we were going to the Keerimalai hot springs and signalled for us to get on the back.
 The scooter chugged along not much quicker than a jogging pace and 10 minutes later we arrived.
-We jumped off the back and as soon as our feet hit the floor the driver was off in a cloud of dust, no goodbye or financial requests.
+As soon as we’d jumped off the back the driver was off in a cloud of dust, no goodbye or financial requests.

 The hot springs are believed to have healing properties and were filled with character, atmosphere and locals.
 I jumped in and shared the waters with a group of young boys who were very keen to show off their diving skills.
 Just outside we saw the Naguleswaram temple, one of the oldest shrines in the North according to our bus driver.
 Years ago it was destroyed by the Portuguese and again during the civil war but had recently been rebuilt.

 Our final day in Jaffna was the most unforgettable part of our three month stay in Sri Lanka.
 West of the city the Jaffna Peninsula has a collection of islands spreading away from the mainland towards India.
 Boats occasionally travel to the islands and others are linked by roads.
-Home to forgotten temples, lagoons, migrating birds and wild ponies, we decided to rent a scooter, take a big veggie pack-up and spend the day exploring the islands!
+These islands are home to forgotten temples, lagoons, migrating birds and wild ponies.
+We decided to rent a scooter, take a big veggie pack-up and spend the day exploring the islands!

-Leaving the mainland we followed a deserted single lane road all the way to the island of Mandativu.
-We quickly felt a million miles away.
+The island of Mandativu was the first destination from the mainland after a long drive along a deserted single lane road.
+Immediately you felt a million miles away.
 With a light blue sky blending in with the still sea it was hard to know where the water stopped and where the sky began.
-Following the dusty road we came to some small temples with nothing but some sleepy dogs lying around.
+Following the dusty road there was nothing but a few small, roadside temples with nothing but some sleepy dogs lying around.
 It felt like a sandy forgotten world that we’d somehow discovered.
 We found cows and birds but no people and felt incredibly lucky to have this mysterious experience all to ourselves.

 Jaffna, Northern Sri Lanka – Step Further Into Culture Pt.
 2

-In our two days which turned into eight we couldn’t get enough of Jaffna.
+In our two days, which turned into eight, we couldn’t get enough of Jaffna.
 If you’re looking for home comforts, established tourist infrastructure, activities and well maintained attractions then Jaffna certainly ISN’T for you.
-However, If you want to step further into culture from the rest of Sri Lankan then this should definitely be your first choice!
+If you want to step further into culture from the rest of Sri Lanka and explore a fascinating and undiscovered destination then Jaffna should be your first choice.